DIET AND ECZEMA

 Fish oil supplements haven't been studied enough to draw any definite conclusions, but with some promising preliminary results, more research is warranted.

 There have been multiple studies of evening primrose oil and borage seed oil.
 Based on these studies, they do not appear to improve eczema.
+(Although research on their effects on skin barrier function is ongoing.)

-The studies on Chinese herbal medicine (CHM) have NOT been convincing.
+The studies on Chinese herbal medicine (CHM) have NOT been convincing so far.
 Research has found that while CHM may indeed make use of herbs, these preparations may also include minerals or animal products.
 To complicate matters, the different recipes for CHM and doses vary quite a bit.
 That makes it very difficult to study and compare these supplements.
 Based on the research to date, differing formulations and doses of CHM, and multiple unanswered questions, at this time we do NOT recommend CHM as a treatment for eczema, although more research may be warranted.